sourcegraph/handbook/content/people-ops/hiring/job_description_guidelines.md

   - Brought on $500K+ contracts from top Fortune 500 companies.
 - Avoid qualitative words like "excellent" or "passionate".
 - Do not include "nice to haves" in this section.
+- Avoid general skills that is expected of everyone we hire, or is expected for everyone in that role.
+For example, communication skills, being collaborative, able to write clean and reusable code for engineering roles, or writing skills for writer roles.

 ### Nice to haves: